What Is Jerusalem Day (Yom Yerushalayim)?

 For months, Israel’s neighbors had engaged in hostile, provocative acts toward the Jewish state, accompanied by equally hostile, provocative rhetoric.
 Egypt sent troops into the Sinai, and blockaded the Straits of Tiran, cutting one of Israel’s key shipping routes.
 Egyptian president Nasser made his intentions clear: “This is our chance, Arabs,” he thundered, “to deal Israel a mortal blow of annihilation.”
 The president of Iraq echoed his words, saying, “The existence of Israel is an error which must be rectified.”
 Syria’s defense minister said, “the time has come to begin a battle of annihilation.”

 Israel realized her very existence was at stake.
-She could sit and wait for her enemies to attack.
-Or, she could send her armies in self-defense against the hostile forces surrounding her.
+She could sit and wait for her enemies to attack, or she could send her armies in self-defense against the hostile forces surrounding her.
 She chose the latter course.

 On the morning of June 5, 1967, the entire Israeli air force struck at Egyptian airfields while Egyptian pilots were still eating breakfast.
 It was a brilliant move – within hours, hundreds of Egyptian planes were destroyed.
 Similar attacks were launched against Jordan and Syria, crippling their air forces.
 Israel then concentrated on fighting Arab forces on the ground, winning numerous victories.
-Six days later, Israel accepted an offer of cease-fire from her enemies.
+Six days later, Israel accepted an offer of ceasefire from her enemies.

 A Stunning Victory